opensourcecourse/documentation-assignment/README.md

 It will look at various levels of documentation, including comments, docstrings and readmes.

-As with the other assignments, once you are finished with the assignment submit a PR and ping the instructors for feedback.
+For this assignment, submit one PR for Task 1 and a separate PR for Task 2.
+Some of your peers will be providing feedback for your readme in a future assignment.

 ## Task 1: Code Comments and Docstrings (15 points)